 High doses of vitamin C is speculated to mitigate the massive inflammation and subsequent respiratory failure seen in Coronavirus infection by:8,9

-- Suppressing the dramatic inflammatory response in the lungs
+- Suppressing inflammatory response in the lungs

 - Preventing the accumulation of immune cells in the lungs